TCattd/Hackintosh-ASUS-TUF-H370-PRO/README.md

 It also contains a copy of the SSDT-UIAC-ALL.dsl used to compile the ACPI patch for Clover to enable all USB ports in without the need of patching everytime Apple releases an update.
 Many thanks to [RehabMan](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) and [UtterDisbelief](https://www.tonymacx86.com/threads/a-beginners-guide-to-creating-a-custom-usb-ssdt.272505/) for the guides they put together.

 Open Extras/SSDT-UIAC-ALL.dsl and see the comments to know what ports are enabled.

+#### EFI USB Install
+A zip file, EFI-20190522-USB-Install-Minimal.zip, with a minimal EFI folder, meant to be used in the USB flash drive to install macOS.
+Just the bare minimum for it to run the installer in this Hackintosh configuration.
+Just tested with Mojave.
+Should work with Catalina (updated to use Clover 5093).
+If the main EFI folder in the repo doesn't let you finish the installation, you can try to use this one in the USB Flashdrive Installer.
+Not for use in the final installation disk.
+Try the main EFI folder (repo's root) to install Calatina, as i did.

 --------------------------------------------------------------------------------------------